VladislavFitz/Visalto/README.md

 ## Possible customizations

-There are numerous parameters available for customization of image loading behaviour.
+There are numerous parameters available for the customization of image loading behaviour.

 Set your own custom URL session for remote image downloading.